shivamMg/naka/README.md

    }
    ```

    You can also add a whitelist of hostnames for CORS.
-Allowed hosts can also be added in the same file.
+Allowed hosts and Server name can also be added in the same file.
    ```json
    {
        "secret_key": "super-secret-key",